sujith-eag/personal-site/content/docs/python/col_extra/unit_1_ans1.md

 **Identical Objects** (Same Object Identity)
 - **Identical objects** are two references that point to the exact same object in memory.
-- Two objects are identical can be checked using the `is` operator.
-This operator checks if two references point to the same memory location (i.e., the same object).
+- Two objects are identical can be checked using the `is` operator which checks if two references point to the same memory location (i.e., the same object).

 ```python
 a = [1, 2, 3]